eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-iofogctl.md

   config: ~/.kube/config" > /tmp/controlplane.yaml
 ```

 Make sure to specify the correct value for the `config` field.
 Here we implicitly use the default namespace.
-Note that iofogctl will deploy to the Kubernetes namespace that it is configured to use through the `-n` flag or to the default namespace you set via `iofogctl configure default-namespace ...`
+Note that iofogctl will deploy to the Kubernetes namespace that it is configured to use through the `-n` flag or to the default namespace we set via `iofogctl configure default-namespace ...`.
+This means that by following these examples, we end up installing the Control Plane in `default` namespace on the cluster.
+Therefore it is recommended to use a namespace instead.

-Once you have edited the fields to your liking, go ahead and run:
+Once we have edited the fields to our liking, we can go ahead and run:

 ```bash
 iofogctl deploy -f /tmp/controlplane.yaml